-Our department runs a computer server named turing which will serve as the primary computing environment for this course.
-If you do not already have an account on this machine from a prerequisite course, please let us know and we will create a new one.
+Our department runs a computer server named turing that serves as the primary computing environment for this course.
+If you do not already have an account on this machine, please let us know and we will create a new one.